 - If the Planner is in charge of the process, he should report to you personally to review your situation and adjust the recommendations, if needed, as your life changes.

 A true Financial Planner will be a process man and not a transaction machine.
-He will always explain the merits and demerits of all steps of that are undertaken in the Financial Planning.
+He will always explain the merits and demerits of all steps that are undertaken in Financial Planning.
 A faker will jump to products and make you buy one.
-So next time when you reach out someone or someone reaches you as a financial planner – ask him about his process.
-Let him speak whatever he want to say – you just compare is he on the right track.
+So next time when you reach out to someone or someone reaches you as a financial planner – ask him about his process.
+Let him speak whatever he wants to say – you just compare is on the right track.